Welcome to the Sensory Support Service.

 We are specialist teachers and other professionals who have the knowledge and experience in working with children and young people with sensory impairment.
 Our teachers hold mandatory qualifications in the field and all staff are up to date with new developments and technologies.

 Sensory impairment includes vision, hearing or multi sensory impairment and is a low incidence disability.
-The necessary knowledge and experience is not widely available in every setting, so we work with others to ensure children and young people with sensory impairment receive good quality education.
 Our aim is that children and young people have the best opportunities in life to thrive, succeed, reach their aspirations and have the best possible quality of life.

 We strongly believe this is something we do together and we work closely with you and other professionals to meet your child’s needs, develop their enjoyment for learning, aim high and achieve.